tapassahoo/MoRiBS-PIGS/README.md

    distribution
 *******************

-Another important output is output.xyz where all the instantaneous values of rotational degrees of freedom are stored.
+Another important output is output.xyz where all the instantaneous values of rotational degrees of freedom in the space-fixed frame are stored.
+For better understanding, the user can see the SaveInstantConfig() function in mc_main.cc.

+	loop over rotors' index
+		loop over rotational beads
+			loop over (cos(theta),phi,chi)

+The output.xyz file is required to plot order parameters, angular distribution functions and <O-H..O distributions.